vivektreddy/In-Hospital-Mortality-Predictions-With-Scala-on-MIMIC-III/README.md

 ## Code

 All the code assumed a uri set to the S3 bucket location of of your MIMIC III files (uncompresssed) and the folder you want the generated files to be written to.
-The bucket location in the files is a *private* bucket that you will not have access to.
+I did not provide the MIMIC-III data itself.
+Data must be acquired by requesting access from https://mimic.physionet.org/.
+Specifically, download the CSVs.The bucket location in the files is a *private* bucket that you will not have access to.
 You just gain access to the MIMIC III data and host it to your own bucket to successfully run these scripts

 ## Outline of Process to Reproduce Research